• Skip to primary navigation

 • Recipes

-Two cast iron skillets on the grill with tofu scramble and Beyond Meat breakfast sausages.
+Text overlay: cadryskitchen.com, vegan cast iron breakfast skillets.
+Two breakfast skillets on grill with tofu scramble and meatless sausages.

 It includes savory veggie sausage, beautifully browned & toothsome tofu, onions that have a bit of sweetness around the edges, and a dose of vegetables to get the day rolling.